Fill and stroke

 Sequential

-Sequential palettes for numeric data. navia is the default continuous color palette in ggsql.
+Sequential palettes for numeric data. sequential is the default continuous color palette in ggsql.

 Name Gradient Source Description